 At HWDSB, the census is one of the priority projects in our Equity Action Plan (hwdsb.info/equityplan) The data will help us understand the needs of students and families, identify, and address systemic barriers, and make evidence-informed decisions that create more equitable outcomes.

-- Students in Kindergarten to Grade 4: We will email families a secure link to the census form so they can complete the census form online on behalf of their child.
-Print copies are available by request to firstname.lastname@example.org.
-Please only complete one census form per student (online or print).
+- Students in Kindergarten to Grade 4: We emailed families a secure link to the census form so they could complete the census form online on behalf of their child.
+Print copies were available by request to firstname.lastname@example.org.

-- Students in Grades 5 to 12: We will email a secure link to students in grades 5 to 12, so they can complete the census form online during class time, with teacher support.
-Print copies are available by request to email@example.com.
-Please only complete one census form per student (online or print).
+- Students in Grades 5 to 12: We emailed a secure link to students in grades 5 to 12, so they could complete the census form online during class time, with teacher support.
+Print copies were available by request to email@example.com.

 We will use the data to understand the make-up of the HWDSB student population, and to produce reports on student achievement, opportunities, and participation in programming.
 By identifying trends and gaps, we will be able to see which groups are over- or under-represented in certain areas.
 HWDSB will use this trend analysis to focus its work to improve school environments, eliminate discriminatory practices and remove barriers to student success.
 We will publicly report census results and how this data has helped guide HWDSB programs, strategies, policies, practices, resources, and supports.

 HWDSB is committed to the highest levels of privacy and confidentiality when collecting information about students and families.
 Student census data is collected under the authority of the Anti-Racism Act, 2017, S.O.
 2017, c.
 15, the Education Act, R.S.O.
 1990, c.
 E.2, and complies with the Municipal Freedom of Information and Protection of Privacy Act, R.S.O.
 1990, c.
 M.56.